owenpete/owenpete/README.md

 # About me 👋
 Hi, my name's Owen!
-I'm a developer based in Iowa.
+I'm a self taught developer based in Iowa.
 Nice to meet you!

 ## 🌐 Socials: